 Best drama TV mistakes of all time

-The best and biggest TV mistakes of all time.
-Vote as you browse around to help the best rise to the top!
-Show entries not limited by genre.
+Please vote as you browse around to help the best rise to the top.